-In addition to common transitions, it is possible to configure independent transitions on the keyers of the M/E banks and PGM/PST bank.
+In addition to common transitions, it is possible to configure independent transitions on the keyers of the M/ E banks and PGM/PST bank.
 These are called "independent key transitions."
 By carrying out an independent key transition in combination with a common transition, different transition types can be used for the background and keys.

-If key insertion/removal is set to another mode in the Setup menu, it is possible to use a different transition type and transition rate when the key is inserted or removed.
+If the independent key transition mode is set to [Independ] in the Setup menu, you can switch to a different transition type and transition rate when the key is inserted or removed.